-Without adequate supporting documentation, such as an invoice, this department is unable to determine whether relief association funds were expended for purposes authorized by Act 118.
+Without adequate supporting documentation, such as an invoice and/or itemized receipt, this department is unable to determine whether relief association funds were expended for purposes authorized by Act 118.
 Furthermore, prudent business practice dictates that supporting documentation be maintained to evidence the propriety of all financial transactions.